openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 can also upload a .csv file containing a list of students and the cohort groups you want to assign them to.

-.. note:: Any assignments to cohort groups that you specify in .csv files you upload will overwrite or change existing cohort group assignments.
-Ideally, the configuration of your cohort groups should be complete and stable before your course begins, and you should complete manual cohort assignments as soon as possible after any student enrolls, including any enrollments that occur while your course is running.
-To understand the impacts of changing cohort assignments after your course has started, see :ref:`Altering Cohort Configuration`.
+.. note:: Any assignments to cohort groups that you specify in the .csv files you upload will overwrite or change existing cohort group assignments.
+The configuration of your cohort groups should be complete and stable before your course begins.
+You should also complete manual cohort assignments as soon as possible after any student enrolls, including any enrollments that occur while your course is running.
+To understand the effects of changing cohort assignments after your course has started, see :ref:`Altering Cohort Configuration`.

 The requirements for the .csv file are summarized in this table.